When I told my parents I was moving out, my dad said, "No you're not." I did it anyway, and this is what I learned.

 Advice I Would Give My Past Self

-- Promise that you'll keep in touch.
+- Promising that you'll keep in touch.

 After you finally move out, there's a possibility that one or both of your parents will need a little bit of a "cool down" period.
 Let them have their space and when you feel like you've given them some time, remember to try to be friends after the situation.

-What's Your Moving out Story?
+What's Your Moving-Out Story?